-Children poems from famous poets and best children poems to feel good.
-Most beautiful children poems ever written.
-Read all poems for children.
+Children poems from famous poets and best beautiful poems to feel good.
+Best children poems ever written.
+Read all poems about children.

 Do ye hear the children weeping, O my brothers,

 They are leaning their young heads against their mothers---

 And that cannot stop their tears.